 Day 2: We will transfer during the course of the morning to our base for the next 4 nights, the very comfortable Lewa House.
 We should arrive in time for lunch and the chance for a first game drive in the afternoon.

 Days 3 – 5: We have three full days of morning and afternoon game drives during our time at Lewa and they are sure to be busy.
 Black and White Rhinoceros are one of the main attractions here along with the famous cheetah brothers and lion pride, but specialist species of this northern part of Kenya include Klipspringer, Gerunek and Reticulated Giraffe and they will be high on our wish-lists too.
-It is a quiet time in terms of visitors at this time of year so all our sightings should be quiet and intimate and we also have access to the Borana conservancy area to extend our area of opportunity.
+It is a quiet time in terms of visitors at this time of year so all our sightings should be quiet and intimate and we also have access to the Borana conservancy area to extend where we can explore.
 Whilst here we can also work from out of the vehicles when safe to do so to ensure some very different low-level perspectives.

 Day 6: After a final morning drive and breakfast we will make the transfer to Offbeat Mara traditional bush camp situated in Mara North Conservancy.
 This is a very isolated camp, some considerable distance from other camps in the conservancy which itself is only open to member camps.
 Add in the fact that this is a quiet season and a strict viewing etiquette that is operated here and we will once again have the opportunity for very intimate photographic encounters.